 I then take a series (stack) of photos, moving the focus a little each time, from front to back.
 Everything else about the photo is identical.

-Splatty Pot needed fifty photos in total to get everything in focus.
+Splatty Pot needed 50 photos in total to get everything in focus.

-Once this is done, I load the stack of photos into software on my computer.
+Once the photography’s done, I load the stack of photos into software on my computer.